jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 ### Automatically adding the instance to `known_hosts`
 The final issue with SSH access is that when `nix-copy-closure` connects to the instance, SSH will give the usual prompt asking the user to confirm that the target is a trusted machine.
-The interactive prompt doesn't play nice with Terraform, and even if it did, it's annoying, so let's make it so we don't have to.
+The interactive prompt doesn't play nice with Terraform, and even if it did, it's annoying, so let's remove it.
-The most robust way to do so is to first add the server to `~/.ssh/known_hosts` using a `local_exec` provisioner in the `aws_instance`:
+As far as I know the most robust way to do so is to first add the server to `~/.ssh/known_hosts` using a `local_exec` provisioner in the `aws_instance`:

 ```nix
 resource "aws_instance" "iplz_server" {